New analytical model of rotating black hole with dark matter halo: constraints from EHT observations and accretion disk: Introduction

 The paper organized as follows: in Sec.~\ref{Sec:II}, we generate a solution for a rotating BH surrounded by a Dehnen-type dark matter halo using Newman-Janis algorithm.
 In addition, event horizon of the rotating BH with a dark matter halo is analyzed in this section.
 The following null geodesics equations are derived using the Hamilton-Jacobi equation, the photon sphere around a rotating BH in a dark matter halo is analyzed, and finally, the shadow of the rotating BH in dark matter halo is investigated in Sec.~\ref{Sec.III}.
-Then we obtain constraints for the BH parameters $r_s$ and $\rho_s$ applying the EHT observation data to the obtained theoretical results in Sec.~\ref{sec.EHT}.
+Subsequently, deflection angle of light by a rotating BH in DM halo and effect of the DM halo on deflection angle $\Hat{\alpha}$ is investigated in Sec.\ref{Sec.4}.
+Then we obtain constraints for the BH parameters $r_s$ and $\rho_s$ applying the EHT and Gravity collaboration observation data to the obtained theoretical results in Sec.~\ref{sec.EHT} and then we employed MCMC analysis to find best-fit values of the DM parameters $\rho_s$, $r_s$.
+Also we obtain image of the thin accretion in rotating BH surrounded by Dehnen-type DM halo in Sec. ~\ref{Sec.VI}.
 Finally, we give our main conclusions in Sec.~\ref{Sec.conclusion}.